oneoffcoder/docker-containers/conda-deeplearning/README.md

 # Purpose

-The purpose of this container is to create a Deep Learning [Conda](https://anaconda.org/) environment.
+The purpose of this container is to create a Deep Learning [Conda](https://anaconda.org/) environment with Jupyter Lab.

 Here are some Deep Learning packages installed.